I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/gpioclx/nf-gpioclx-gpio-clx-acquireinterruptlock.md

 ## -remarks
 <p>A GPIO controller driver thread calls this method to synchronize to the interrupt service routine (ISR) in GpioClx.
 While the caller holds the interrupt lock, the ISR cannot call driver-implemented callback functions to access GPIO registers in the specified bank.
 A GPIO controller driver should call this method before it tries to access GPIO registers that might be accessed by the GpioClx ISR.</p>

 <p>The GpioClx ISR calls driver-implemented callback functions to access interrupt status and enable registers in the GPIO controller.
 Depending on the capabilities of the GPIO controller, the ISR is called either at DIRQL or at PASSIVE_LEVEL.
-For more information, see <a href="NULL">Interrupt-Related Callbacks</a>.</p>
+For more information, see <a href="https://msdn.microsoft.com/638B52A0-CB8D-4A79-B7D1-ED2474E46DAE">Interrupt-Related Callbacks</a>.</p>

 <p>If the GpioClx ISR accesses these interrupt registers at DIRQL, <b>GPIO_CLX_AcquireInterruptLock</b> raises the calling thread's IRQL to the DIRQL at which the ISR runs.
 If the ISR runs at PASSIVE_LEVEL, this method does not change the calling thread's IRQL.</p>